ashbin17/mldeploy/README.md

 # Linear Regression model creation and deployment

-Let's see how to create and deploy a linear regression model in python with the help of a flask onto Heroku.
+Let's see how to create and deploy a linear regression model in python with the help of flask onto Heroku.
 For the sake of simplicity, we are going to use the heroku git method rather than creating a pipline to github or github actions.

 ## Thing to have upfront
 - [python3](https://www.python.org/downloads/)